-It’s always quite difficult to deal with subjects considered taboos, like sexuality, in a very simple way, without being obvious or banal.
-Only few people have the gift to do it in a natural way, as if it was any other subject.
+It’s always quite difficult to deal with subjects considered taboo, like sexuality, in a very simple way, without being obvious or banal.
+Only a few people have the gift to do it in a natural way, as if it was any other subject.

 Despite her young age, she has done numerous and meaningful collaborations.
 She has worked for the New York Times, Marie Claire and more recently with the fashion brand Cotélac.
 Also, she reached a great public with her sixth illustrated book: In Pieces.
 Published in France in 2014, she was published one year later in Italy by Gallucci editorial.

 It’s a small volume, but rich in contents, an object that each of us should have on our own bookstore.
 Her marvelous erotic illustrations are in all its pages, Marion treats sexuality in the most natural way, transforming daily objects in subtle sexual alussions that do not disturb the reader.
 Without uttering a word, Marion succeeds to say everything that she wants to say.

 A rocket ready to depart for a spedition to the moon, a hungry snail craving for some juicy lettuce, religious women that kneel praying in front of a lighted candle, love shared between one or more people or even alone.
 A lot of images, each of them fascinating for a reason.